Dunedin Hospital: Sixth Labour Government, 2017–2023

 In December 2022, the Otago Daily Times and Radio New Zealand confirmed that Te Whatu Ora would be reducing the number of beds and operating theatres as part of a "value management exercise" to manage a NZ$200 million budget increase in the Dunedin hospital rebuild.
-While the Government had earlier invested an additional NZ$110 milion in the Dunedin hospital rebuild, there was still a shortfall of NZ$90 million.
+While the Government had earlier invested an additional NZ$110 million in the Dunedin hospital rebuild, there was still a shortfall of NZ$90 million.
 In order to cover the shortfall, the number of beds would be reduced from 421 to 398 beds, the number of operating theatres would be reduced from 28 to 26, the number of MRI scanners would be reduced from three to two, and the PET-CT scanner would be delayed.
 In response, National Party MP Michael Woodhouse criticised the Government for delaying the hospital rebuild project and abandoning its promise not to reduce the hospital's capacity.

-Though Mayor of Dunedin Jules Radich initially supported the proposed cutbacks to the Hospital and described the redesign as a "reasonable compromise," he revised his position in the face of opposition to the proposed cutbacks from the Dunedin public and fellow Dunedin councillors including David Benson-Pope, who announced plans to submit a motion calling on the Dunedin City Council (DCC) to campaign for the Hospital to be rebuilt according to its original specifications.
+Though Mayor of Dunedin Jules Radich initially supported the proposed cutbacks to the hospital and described the redesign as a "reasonable compromise," he revised his position in the face of opposition to the proposed cutbacks from the Dunedin public and fellow Dunedin councillors including David Benson-Pope, who announced plans to submit a motion calling on the Dunedin City Council (DCC) to campaign for the hospital to be rebuilt according to its original specifications.

-In 18 January 2023, the Otago Daily Times reported that a pavilion building dedicated to providing staff workspaces and other staff facilities had been eliminated frim the final design of the new hospital Te Whatu Ora had also confirmed that it would cut more than 450 non-clinical spaces.
+On 18 January 2023, the Otago Daily Times reported that a pavilion building dedicated to providing staff workspaces and other staff facilities had been eliminated from the final design of the new hospital Te Whatu Ora had also confirmed that it would cut more than 450 non-clinical spaces.
 In response, the Association of Salaried Medical Specialists southern representative Kris Smith expressed concern about the proposed loss of individual workspaces on the morale and well-being of medical professionals including having to wear facemasks and working from home for non-clinical duties.
 In response to criticism from Mayor Radich, Health Minister Little denied that the Government's revised hospital plans would involve cuts.
 He also stated that the new hospital would have a larger capacity than the present hospital including 26 surgical theatres rather than the current 16 theatres.
+In addition, the New Zealand Nurses Organisation organised a petition opposing the cutbacks and urging the Government to build the inpatient building as outlined in the original business case.